Grounded (video game): Gameplay

-Story
+Synopsis

-In 1990, Pete (Max Mittelman), Max (Luke Youngblood), Willow (Ozioma Akagha), and Hoops (Charlet Chung) are the latest four teenagers in a string of disappearances.
+In 1990, Peter "Pete" Boggs (Max Mittelman), Maxwell "Max" Smalls (Luke Youngblood), Willow Branch (Ozioma Akagha), and Ally "Hoops" Nguyen (Charlet Chung) are the latest four teenagers in a string of disappearances.
 The teens wake up to find themselves shrunken down to the size of a small insect and trapped in a backyard, but have no memory of how they were shrunk or how they ended up in the yard.

-As the teens explore the yard, they come across recordings left behind by a scientist named Dr. Wendell Tully (Zachary Levi), who invented the SPAC.R, which can shrink objects and people.
-The teens discover that they are in fact in Dr. Tully's backyard and find the SPAC.R.
+As the teens explore the yard, they come across recordings left behind by scientist Dr. Wendell Tully (Zachary Levi).
+He invented the SPAC.R, which can shrink objects and people.
+The teens discover that they are in Tully's backyard and find the SPAC.R.
 However, the device malfunctions and causes an explosion in a nearby oak tree.
 The teens head over to investigate the explosion and find an entire miniature lab built inside of the tree.
-Inside, they find Dr. Tully's robotic assistant, BURG.L (Josh Brener).
-Unfortunately, the explosion damaged BURG.L's memory, so it cannot help them repair the SPAC.R until the teens recover its memory backup chips stored in Dr. Tully's labs scattered across his backyard.
+Inside, they find Tully's robotic assistant, BURG.L (Josh Brener).
+The explosion damaged BURG.L's memory, so it cannot help them repair the SPAC.R until the teens recover its memory backup chips stored in Tully's labs scattered across his backyard.
 Despite its memory loss, BURG.L assists the teens by providing them blueprints and knowledge on how to survive in the wilderness and defend themselves from hostile insects.